Home

 Flavoring (see below)

 Mix flavoring with softened butter.
-Form into a 1-inch diameter log.
+Form into a 1-inch diameter log by shaping with plastic wrap.
 Refrigerate until firm and flavors blend.
 Soften slightly to use as a meat rub or slice while firm to use in pasta, vegetables or breads.

 Variations: